cpjet64/CodexJetbrains/README.md

 Codex for JetBrains is a community-driven IntelliJ Platform plugin that talks to the Codex CLI, opening a dedicated ToolWindow so you can review messages, approvals, and applied diffs without leaving the IDE.
-The codebase targets IntelliJ IDEA 2023.3 and relies on JDK 17 for builds and runtime.
+The codebase now targets IntelliJ IDEA 2025.2 and relies on JDK 17 for builds and runtime.

 > This repository is under active construction.
 Follow day-to-day progress in `TODO_JetBrains.md`.